lakbychance/guess-btc/README.md

 ```

 ## Deploying the App
 - A nextjs app can be deployed on multiple platforms.
-We just need to ensure setting up the env variables before hand in respective dashboard.
+We just need to ensure setting up the env variables before hand in respective dashboard of the platform.
-- The commands `npm build` followed by `npm start` will start the project there.
+- Build command will be `npm build` and project running command will be `npm start`
+- This app is deployed on Vercel.